eventnetusa/eventnet/src/_posts/2019-12-09-celebrating-the-holidays-with-a-decade-of-hits.md

       We kicked the decade off with LaCroix Sparkling Water, executing guerrilla sampling at one of the year’s largest events.
-By infiltrating South Florida with street teams, branded Vespas and Mini Coopers, LaCroix stole the show as the unofficial sponsor of Superbowl XLIV.
+By infiltrating South Florida with street teams, branded Vespas and Mini Coopers, LaCroix stole the show as the unofficial sponsor of Super Bowl XLIV.
     single_image_block:
       single_image_path:
     double_image_block: